mrokumus/mrokumus/README.md

 - 🙃 I'm currently a PHP Backend developer at JotForm.

-  > Designing and implementing the projects assigned to me as backend and frontend.

-- 🌱 I'm learning react native for developing mobile apps
+- 🌱 I'm learning react native and react